Detect duality obstruction of calibrations in smooth category: Detect duality obstruction in higher codimension

 Again, by the fundamental theorem of calibrated geometry, if $M$ is calibrated by some smooth/continuous calibration form, then the tangent cone $C$ of $S$ at singular point $p_1$ (or $p_2$) has to be calibrated by a calibration with constant coefficients.

 {\ }

 Now we are ready to state what kind of local model $C\subset \R^{N+1}$ can lead to duality obstruction in higher codimension in the last step.
 Actually there are quite many.
-The following is a recent configuration result for mass-minimizing cones in Euclidean spaces.
+The following is a recent general configuration result for mass-minimizing cones in Euclidean spaces.

-\begin{thm}[\cite{Z25}] Given embedded closed minimal submanifolds $\{L_i\}$ respectively in Euclidean spheres with $i=1,2,\cdots, n$, every cone over the minimal product $L$ of sufficiently many copies among these $\{L_i\}$ is area-minimizing. \end{thm}
+\begin{thm}[Theorem 1.1 of \cite{Z25}] Given embedded closed minimal submanifolds $\{L_i\}$ respectively in Euclidean spheres with $i=1,2,\cdots, n$, every cone over the minimal product $L$ of sufficiently many copies among these $\{L_i\}$ is area-minimizing. \end{thm}

-Another neat configuration result is Corollary 4.2 of \cite{Z25}. \begin{cor} Let $L$ be an embedded closed minimal subamanifold in $\mathbb S^n$.
-Then the cone over minimal product $L\times \mathbb S^{d}$ is area-minimizing for sufficiently large $d$. \end{cor}
+Another neat configuration result is the following. \begin{thm}[Theorem 1.3 of \cite{Z25}] Let $L$ be an embedded closed minimal subamanifold in $\mathbb S^n$.
+Then the cone over minimal product $L\times \mathbb S^{d}$ in $\R ^{n+d+2}$ is area-minimizing when $d$ is sufficiently large. \end{thm}

 Both results are proved by Lawlor's criterion.
-So our Theorem \ref{T1} here asserts the existence of coflat calibration forms singular only at the origin for each Lawlor cone in Theorem \ref{main} and Corollary \ref{addcor}.
+So our Theorem \ref{T1} here asserts the existence of coflat calibration forms singular only at the origin for each Lawlor cone in Theorem \ref{main} and Theorem \ref{addcor}.

 If a Lawlor cone $C( L_1^{\times s_1} \times \cdots \times L_n^{\times s_n})$ from Theorem \ref{main} has some input, say $L_1$, a minimal hypersurface in $\mathbb S^{N_1}$ with $s_1>0$, then by our Theorem \ref{T2} we know that it cannot be calibrated by any smooth/continuous calibration form.